ann-tbal/SVC/README.md

 # TODO
 - Improve modularity by discrete-ifying functions
-- Improve flexibility of commands, make more natural as opposed to being unnaturally robotic
+- Improve flexibility of commands, make more natural as opposed to being unnaturally robotic (perhaps by making enums of PAUSE, PLAY, GET SYNONYMS)
+- Create a "Get" command that informs user the names of the artist, track, and/or album.
+Use Android text to speech, somehow.